eightyfour/canny/README.md

 }
 ```

-If you need to pass more than one attribute you can also pass a JSON object to canny-var like:
+If you need to pass more then one attribute you can also pass a JSON object to canny-var like:

 ```html
 <div canny-mod="myUniqueModuleName" canny-var="{'foo':'this is foo', 'bar':'this is bar'}"></div>